Kitware/SMQTK/docs/release_notes/pending_release.rst

             - Fixed broken large model saving in Python 2, creating parity with Python 3.

+Descriptor Generator Plugins

+    - Fix issue with ``CaffeDescriptorGenerator`` where the GPU would not be appropriately used on a separate thread/process after initialization occurs on the main (or some other) thread.

 Utilities
     - Fixed broken large file writing in Python 2, creating parity with Python 3.